The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

-Models 4 and 5 evaluate the relationship between knowledge network topology and the novelty of publications.
-Paralleling our thinking on search depth, if topological complexity creates opportunities for new kinds of breakthroughs, then increases in such complexity may prompt investigators to try out ideas that are more distinctive vis-a-vis what has been done before.
-While novelty may manifest in any number of ways, we consider two proxies, (1) new subclass combinations and (2) the Jensen-Shannon divergence (i.e., surprisal) of publications based on the distribution of word frequencies in their abstracts.
-Once again, we observe results that are consistent with the idea that up to a point, increasing topological complexity may be generative of discovery and innovation (see Figure \ref{figure:CombinedSupplementalRegressionsCoefficientPlotHoles} for coefficient plots).
+Models 4 and 5 evaluate the relationship between knowledge network topology and novelty.
+Paralleling our thinking on search depth, if higher-order structure creates opportunities for new kinds of breakthroughs, then increases in higher-order structure may prompt investigators to try out ideas that are more distinctive vis-a-vis what has been done before.
+We consider two proxies for novelty, (1) new subclass combinations and (2) the Jensen-Shannon divergence (i.e., surprisal) of publications (based on the distribution of word frequencies in their abstracts).
+Once again, we observe results consistent with the idea that up to a point, increasing higher-order structure may be generative of discovery and innovation (see Figure \ref{figure:CombinedSupplementalRegressionsCoefficientPlotHoles} for coefficient plots).

 Finally, Models 3 and 6 of Table \ref{table:SupplementalRegressions} evaluate the relationship between knowledge network topology and publication complexity.
-If topological complexity creates opportunities for new kinds of breakthroughs, then increases in such complexity may prompt investigators to try out ideas that are themselves more complex.
-As with search depth and novelty, we consider two proxies for complexity, (1) delayed recognition (i.e., publications that are slower to gain citations) and (2) lexical diversity (i.e., more unique words per total word).
-Our rationale for the former proxy was based on the idea that the significance of more complex publications should be more difficult to recognize, and thereby take longer for future work to use; for the latter proxy, our motivation was based on the idea that describing more complex ideas is likely to require more diverse vocabularies.
-Results (see Figure \ref{figure:CombinedSupplementalRegressionsCoefficientPlotHoles} for coefficient plots) from these analyses are consistent with our expectations.
-Increases in higher dimensional holes are positively associated with delayed recognition; the relationship between holes and lexical diversity is U-shaped, with increases in the highest dimensional holes being associated with increases in diversity.
+If higher-order structure creates opportunities for new kinds of breakthroughs, then increases in higher-order structure may prompt investigators to try out more complex ideas.
+We consider two proxies for complexity, (1) delayed recognition (i.e., publications that are slower to gain citations) and (2) lexical diversity (i.e., more unique words per total word).
+Our rationale for the former proxy was based on the idea that the significance of more complex publications should be harder to recognize and consequently take longer for future work to use; for the latter proxy, our motivation was based on the idea that describing more complex ideas is likely to require more diverse vocabularies.
+The results (see Figure \ref{figure:CombinedSupplementalRegressionsCoefficientPlotHoles} for coefficient plots) are consistent with our expectations.
+Increases in higher dimensional holes are positively associated with delayed recognition; the relationship between holes and lexical diversity is U-shaped, with increases in the highest dimensional holes being associated with increases in lexical diversity.